lanadominkovic/ecg-resp-baselines/README.md

 # Baselines from RRest Toolbox

-Following baselines are exctracted using RRest toolbox https://github.com/peterhcharlton/RRest/tree/master (version 3.0 was used)
+Following baselines are extracted using RRest toolbox https://github.com/peterhcharlton/RRest/tree/master (version 3.0 was used)

 ## BIDMC